When you work within the technology sector, it seems there’s always a new acronym to learn, describing the latest in developments.

 Platform as Service (PaaS) is a complete resource for development and deployment that exists in the cloud.
 If you think about a traditional development situation, your engineers would need to leverage on-site infrastructure, such as servers, networking, and storage, in order to deploy their programs.

 In contrast, PaaS provides a complete development resource, with all of those things included.
 Additionally, PaaS includes:

 “…middleware, development tools, business intelligence (BI) services, database management systems, and more.
 PaaS is designed to support the complete web application lifecycle: building, testing, deploying, managing, and updating.”
 (Microsoft)

-As with other types of cloud services, PaaS are offered via the cloud service provider’s own hosted infrastructure.
-Users will typically access the services via a web browser, just like web-apps for SaaS.
+As with other types of cloud services, PaaS is offered via the cloud service provider’s own hosted infrastructure.
+Users will typically access the services via a web browser, just like web apps for SaaS.

 Infoworld outlines another important aspect of PaaS:

 “PaaS can be delivered through public, private, or hybrid clouds.
 With a public cloud PaaS, the customer controls software deployment while the cloud provider delivers all the major IT components needed to host the applications, including servers, storage systems, networks, operating systems, and databases.

 With a private cloud offering, PaaS is delivered as software or an appliance within a customer’s firewall, typically in its on-premises datacenter.
 Hybrid cloud PaaS offers a mix of the two types of cloud service.”

 For companies looking at using PaaS, there are a number of key benefits, many of which might prove to be a business advantage:

 Previously when building their own apps, businesses needed server space, software for programming environments, and security to ensure the safety of everything they kept on-premises.